Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Abstract

 \section{Abstract}

-Machine unlearning (MU) aims to expunge a designated forget set from a trained model without costly retraining, yet the existing techniques overlook two critical blind spots: “over‑unlearning’’ that deteriorates retained data near the forget set, and post‑hoc “relearning” attacks that aim to resurrect the forgotten knowledge.
-We first derive the over-unlearning metric \(\operatorname{OU}@\varepsilon\), which represents the collateral damage to the nearby region of the forget set, where the over-unlearning mainly appears.
+Machine unlearning (MU) aims to expunge a designated forget set from a trained model without costly retraining, yet the existing techniques overlook two critical blind spots: ``over‑unlearning'' that deteriorates retained data near the forget set, and post‑hoc ``relearning'' attacks that aim to resurrect the forgotten knowledge.
+Focusing on class-level unlearning, we first derive an over-unlearning metric, $\operatorname{OU}@\varepsilon$, which quantifies collateral damage in regions proximal to the forget set, where over-unlearning mainly occurs.
 Next, we expose an unforeseen relearning threat on MU, i.e., the Prototypical Relearning Attack, which exploits the per-class prototype of the forget class with just a few samples, and easily restores the pre-unlearning performance.
-To counter both blind spots, we introduce \spt, a plug‑and‑play objective that combines (i) a masked knowledge‑distillation penalty on the nearby region of forget set to suppress \(\operatorname{OU}@\varepsilon\), and (ii) an intra‑class dispersion loss that scatters forget-class embeddings, neutralizing prototypical relearning attacks.
-On CIFAR-10, as one of validations, \spt\ reduces \(\operatorname{OU}@\varepsilon\) by below the 0.05$\times$ of the baseline, drives forget accuracy to 0\%, preserves accuracy of the retain set within 1\% of difference with the original, and denies the prototype‑attack by keeping the forget set accuracy within <1\%, without accessing retained data.
-It confirms that \spt\ is a practical remedy of the unlearning’s blind spots.
-Codes are available at \href{https://github.com/Seung-B/Spotter-Unlearning}{https://github.com/Seung-B/Spotter-Unlearning}.
+To counter both blind spots in class-level unlearning, we introduce $\texttt{Spotter}$, a plug‑and‑play objective that combines (i) a masked knowledge‑distillation penalty on the nearby region of forget classes to suppress $\operatorname{OU}@\varepsilon$, and (ii) an intra‑class dispersion loss that scatters forget-class embeddings, neutralizing Prototypical Relearning Attacks. $\texttt{Spotter}$ achieves state-of-the-art results across CIFAR, TinyImageNet, and CASIA-WebFace datasets, offering a practical remedy to unlearning’s blind spots.